-- Performance and Acting: Roles in these careers may include cast members, body doubles, stunt coordinators and casting staff.
+- Performance and Acting: Cast members, body doubles, stunt coordinators, and casting staff.

-- Makeup, Costumes and Props: This department includes makeup artists, hair stylists, costume designers, wardrobe stylists, prop masters and food stylists.
+- Makeup, Costumes, and Props: Makeup artists, hair stylists, costume designers, and prop masters.

 How to Prepare for Success

 Documentary production majors should be hands-on learners with an interest in cinema and an understanding of the many teams and components needed to make a film.
-You should also have a strong work ethic, good collaboration skills and a willingness to take on multiple and flexible roles.
+You should also have a strong work ethic, good collaboration skills, and a willingness to take on multiple roles while being flexible.

 Four UNCF-member schools offer film programs for students interested in entering the field of documentary filmmaking, including: